Zettelmarkup: Inline-mode Transclusion

 If no inline-structured elements are found, the transclude specification is replaced by an error message.

-To avoid an exploding “transclusion bomb”, a form of a billion laughs attack (also known as “XML bomb”), the total number of transclusions / expansions is limited.
+To avoid an exploding “transclusion bomb”, a form of billion laughs attack (also known as “XML bomb”), the total number of transclusions / expansions is limited.
 The limit can be controlled by setting the value max-transclusions of the runtime configuration zettel.

 See also